Irritable Bowel Syndrome (IBS)

 Impaired Immune Function: Impaired immunity can also cause or contribute to IBS, as well as other GI disorders due to the relationship between diminished immune function and poor absorption of nutrients from food.
 In addition, poor immunity can also result in an increase in toxins within the gastrointestinal tract, as well as cause autoimmune reactions that actually attack the cells of the intestinal lining.

-Infections: Infections caused by bacteria, fungi, parasites, and viruses all negatively affect overall gastrointestinal health.
+Infections: When looking at natural remedies for IBS, we don’t often consider infections as having a role.
+Infections caused by bacteria, fungi, parasites, and viruses all negatively affect overall gastrointestinal health.
 In addition to releasing toxins into the GI tract, infectious microorganisms can cause autoimmune reactions, “leaky gut” syndrome, and malabsorption, as well as dysbiosis, or overgrowth of unhealthy intestinal flora such as Candida albicans, the primary cause of candiasis.

 Lack of Exercise: Failure to exercise regularly can result in diminished production of digestive and pancreatic enzymes, as well as hydrochloric acid (HCl), all of which are necessary for healthy gastrointestinal function and which, if lacking, can result in a wide variety of gastrointestinal disorders.